blade-lang/blade-docs/docs/tutorial/builtin-functions.markdown

 # Built-in Functions

-Blade comes with an array of optimized built-in function for simple tasks.
-Below is a list of the built in functions followed by their respective documentations.
+Blade comes with an array of optimized built-in functions for simple tasks.
+Below is a list of the built-in functions followed by their respective documentations.

 | [abs](#abs) |  [bin](#bin) |  [bytes](#bytes) |  [chr](#chr) |  [delprop](#delprop) |  [file](#file) |
 |  [getprop](#getprop) | [hasprop](#hasprop) |  [hex](#hex) |  [id](#id) | [instance_of](#instance_of) |  [int](#int) |